Ali Ahmed Karti: Early life and career

 Karti was born on 11 March or 27 October 1953 in Hajar Alasal, River Nile State.
 He studied law at the University of Khartoum and obtained his degree in 1979.
 Between 1979 and 1998 he worked as a consultant and lawyer.
 At one point Karti attended training camps in Libya.
 He was an erstwhile loyal supporter of Hassan al-Turabi.
 In 1998 however he was a signatory of a memorandum against al-Turabi together with Ghazi Salah al-Din al-Atabani.

-During the 1990s he was one of the founders of Popular Defence Forces (PDF) and from 1998 to 2000 he was its general coordinator (munassiq).
+During the 1990s he was one of the founders of the Popular Defence Forces (PDF) and from 1998 to 2000 he was its general coordinator (munassiq).
 He also served as its commander.
 He oversaw the group during the Second Sudanese Civil War.
 In leaked information from the United States Department of State on WikiLeaks Karti was also credited with organizing the Janjaweed which were active in the Darfur genocide.
 On 12 January 2001, PDF forces attacked facilities of the International Committee of the Red Cross in Chelkou, Southern Sudan.